-This was an extreme example, but stories about misleading realtors are extremely common.
-Don't let the fact that they are Canadian or American lead you to trust them.
-I hear just as many horror stories about them as native realtors, maybe more.
+This was an extreme example, but stories about misleading realtors are common.
+I hear just as many horror stories about American and Canadian realtors as native realtors, maybe more.
 The industry is not nearly as regulated in Mexico.
-If at all possible, find an independent third party to look at properties if you can't be there to do it personally.
-It may cost you $100 but believe me, the wrong place can make your experience most unpleasant.
+For that reason, everyone needs to find an independent third party to look at properties if they can't be there to do it personally.
+It may cost you $100 but, believe me, the wrong rental can make your experience most unpleasant.

 Concierges are not only people behind concierge desks in hotels

 Concierge services don’t just set up vacation activities and dinner reservations on your behalf.
-Sharp independent concierges-for-hire like my colleague can be your representative in a myriad of ways and relieve you of a great deal of anxiety about unwelcome surprises upon your arrival or return to Mexico as an expat.
+Sharp independent concierges-for-hire like my colleague can be your representative in a myriad of ways and relieve you of a great deal of anxiety about unwelcome surprises upon arrival or your annual return to Mexico as an part-time expat.

-For a nominal fee (much less than in the U.S), your concierge can meet with realtors to see rentals and check things like appliances, air conditioning, and internet.
-They can make sure of items that are just a plain pain in the neck if are missing when you get there; things like toilet paper, paper towels, coffee or hand soap mean a lot at 1 a.m after a long flight.
+For a nominal fee (much less than in the U.S), a concierge can meet with realtors to see prospective rental units and check things like appliances, air conditioning, and internet connections.
+They can make sure of items that are just a plain pain in the neck if absent upon your arrival, like toilet paper, paper towels, coffee or soap that takes a disproportionate importance at 1 a.m after a long flight.

-When renting anywhere, pictures can be very deceiving.
+When renting anywhere, website pictures can be misleading.
 Let’s take neighborhoods.
-Mexico can be a noisy place.
 A beautiful apartment on the inside can be next to a nightclub or a street of honking cars or a backyard of barking dogs.

-Your concierge can pick you up from the airport, pick up your guest for you if you are in the midst of preparing shrimp for the barbie, or have had too many pina coladas under the palapas (true story).
+Your concierge can pick you up from the airport, or pick up your guest for you if you are in the midst of preparing shrimp for the barbie or have had too many pina coladas under the palapas (true story).

 Elise Page, your Mazatlán connection